Seraf/LISA/readme.md

 Ressources :
 Sphinx French Language : http://www-lium.univ-lemans.fr/fr/content/ressources

-Rules engines should include :
-- A scheduler (launch some scripts like a cron)
-- Execute something if something is triggered

 INSTALL
 ======
 The easiest way is to run the installer.
 As it's open source, you can see it will only install python packages necessary to run J.A.R.V.I.S.